DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 </user-prompt>
 ```

-That's it in a nutshell.
+That is the entire process.
 Retrieve, Augment, and Generate. **RAG**.

-But of course we cannot retrieve data from a database if that data doesn't exist.
-So how do we add it?
-It's very straight-forward, actually.
-We start out with the same process, but instead of using the vector to find relevant information, we store the information along with its vector representation.
+However, the system cannot retrieve information that has not been added to the database.
+How do we store new data?
+The process is straightforward.
+Instead of using the vector to find relevant information, the system stores the data along with its vector representation.

 ![Insert Knowledge](3-rag-injest.png)

-If you're here just for the bigger picture, congratulations.
-Now you have it.
-If you're a fellow neckbeard, let's talk a bit more about vectors and embedders.
+If you were only interested in the big picture, congratulations.
+You now understand the core concept.
+However, if you're a fellow neckbeard, let's talk a bit more about vectors and embedders.

 ## What is a Vector?

-In the simplest terms, a vector is a set of coordinates that tell you how to move from *A* to *B*.
-Look at this graph:
+In simple terms, a vector is a set of coordinates that describe how to move from A to B. Look at this graph:

 ![Look at this Graph](5-look-at-this-graph.jpg)

 This graph has two dimensions.
-This means that each point; **A**, **B**, **C**, and **D** can be described using a *two-digit* coordinate system.
-The first of the two digits tell us how far from the origin (`0`) to move to the right, and the second digit tells us how far to move up.
-To get to **A**, our vector is `[3, 7]`, and to get to **D**, our vector is `[3, 0]`.
+Each point, **A**, **B**, **C**, and **D**, can be described using a two-number coordinate system.
+The first number tells us how far to move to the right from the origin (0), while the second number tells us how far to move up.
+To reach **A**, the vector is `[3, 7]`.
+To reach **D**, the vector is `[3, 0]`.

-This principle holds up just as well in 3 dimensions.
-In order to get from your desk to your coffee machine for a refill, you have to go from your current location a certain distance in the `x`, `y`, and `z` axes, making it a *three-digit* coordinate system.
+The same principle applies in three dimensions.
+To move from your desk to the coffee machine, you must travel a certain distance along the `x`, `y`, and `z` axes, forming a three-number coordinate system.

 ![3 Dimensions](6-3d-vector.png)

-We can't really think about or understand beyond 3 dimensions, but computers don't have this limitation.
-The math works just the same way.
-4 dimensions?
-No problem, we'll use a *four-digit* coordinate system.
-100 dimensions? *100-digit* coordinate system.
+Humans struggle to visualize more than three dimensions, but computers do not have this limitation.
+The math remains the same.
+Four dimensions?
+That requires a *four-number* coordinate system.
+One hundred dimensions?
+That requires a *100-number* coordinate system.

 ![This is Fine](this-is-fine.png)

-The embedder I use works with a coordinate system that has 768 digits.
-When you're done trying to visualize what 768-dimensional space looks like, let's go back to our lovely, easy-to-draw, 2d graphs.
+The embedder I use operates in a coordinate system with 768 dimensions.
+When you have finished trying to visualize that, we can return to simpler, easy-to-draw, two-dimensional graphs.

 ### Why Are Vectors Useful?

-By themselves, vectors are just n-dimensional coordinates that point to a point in n-dimensional space.
-But what makes them useful is the things they point to.
-You probably don't think about GPS coordinates on a daily basis.
-But as long as you're on earth, your exact position can be described with these coordinates.
+Vectors by themselves are simply n-dimensional coordinates that represent points in n-dimensional space.
+Their usefulness comes from the information they represent.

 In the same way, vectors are coordinates not to places, but to information.
 A specialized LLM, an *embedder*, is trained on a large corpus of text to figure out similarities and to place these pieces of information somewhere in n-dimensional space such that similar topics tend to be grouped together.
 Like, when you go to a social event, you're likely to stick with your friends, colleagues, or at least a group of like-minded people.